A Sermon Walking

 A member of the reception committee remarked to one of the reporters, "That's the first time I ever saw a sermon walking."

 Suggested prayer: "Dear God, please help me to be a doer of your Word and not just a hearer.
-Grant that my life will also be a sermon walking.
+Allow my life to be a sermon walking, through which others will come to know you.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. James 1:22.